You want to know an insider’s secret for growing a business quickly?

 Because of my time in Thailand I got to know Dan Andrews, Adam Baker, Matt Kepnes, Jodi Ettenberg, Derek Johanson the list goes on.

-The Right Kind of Travel
+Travel More: But Make it the Right Kind of Travel

 Not all travel is created equal though.